+- (9).
+Open space standards.
 Open space must be provided as a percentage of the total area of the lot, including freshwater wetlands, water bodies, streams, and setbacks.
 Thirty-five percent of each lot must be designated as open space.
-Required open space must be shown on the plan with a note dedicating it as "open space."
+Required open space must be shown on the plan with a note dedicating it as "open space." - a.

-- a.
 An objective of the open space standard is to encourage the integration of open space throughout the entire development and with the open space on adjoining properties in order to alter the pattern of commercial activity along Route 1.
 To this end, a minimum of 25% of the required open space must be located in the front 50% of the lot area closest to U.S. Route 1, or if not fronting Route 1, closest to the public street used to enter the lot.
-The Planning Board may modify this requirement when it is demonstrated to the Board's satisfaction that the objective is met to the greatest practicable extent - b.
+The Planning Board may modify this requirement when it is demonstrated to the Board's satisfaction that the objective is met to the greatest practicable extent. - b.
 The open space must be located to create an attractive environment on the site, minimize environmental impacts, protect significant natural features or resources on the site, and maintain wildlife habitat.
 Where possible, the open space must be located to allow the creation of continuous open space networks in conjunction with existing or potential open space on adjacent properties. - c.
 Special situations. - i.
 Cases where integrating open space would require exceeding the open space standards.
 In cases where the topography, wetlands, and existing development on the lot dictates that more than 75% of the required open space be located outside the front portion of the lot, a percentage of the open space normally required in the front portion of the lot may be shifted to the rear portion of the lot in order to achieve the required amount of vegetated open space and not reduce the allowable developable area on the lot, provided minimum landscaping standards are satisfied. - ii.
 Small lots.
-The required amount of designated open space is reduced to 20% of each lot that is less than 100,000 square feet in size. - (13).
+The required amount of designated open space is reduced to 20% of each lot that is less than 100,000 square feet in size. - (10).
 Conditions for approving special exception uses in the Mixed-Use Zone. - a.
 All special exception uses in the Mixed-Use Zone must be visually harmonious with the neighborhood and natural landscape by the use of adequate screening and/or architectural design as follows: - i.
 Screening.
 Must be screened and buffered through landscaping, fencing, planted berms, existing vegetation, and separations of spaces to shield neighbors from any adverse external effects of the facility and to integrate the facility into the landscape.
 Plantings must be of sufficient maturity to achieve the desired screening effect within three years. - ii.
 Architectural compatibility.
 Must be in architectural harmony with the area in which it is located to the maximum extent practicable through the appropriate use of facade materials, roof style, scale, bulk, and architectural style and details. - iii.
 Location.
 Facilities located above ground must be sited so as to eliminate adverse impacts associated with the facility to the maximum extent practicable while still fulfilling the basic purpose of the facility. - b.
-Retail Sales, a single retail use greater than 50,000 square feet in gross floor area and less than 150,000 square feet in gross floor area: - i.
-Timing.
-No more than one retail use with a gross floor area greater than 50,000 square feet and less than 150,000 square feet may be c.
-Gasoline Service Stations.
+Retail Sales, Aa single retail use greater than 50,000 square feet in gross floor area and less than 150,000 square feet in gross floor area: